Investigation of hidden-charm double strange pentaquark candidate $P_{css}$ via its mass and strong decays: Introduction

 The outline of the article is as follows: In Sec.~\ref{II} we present the two-point QCD sum rule analysis to calculate the mass and current coupling constant of the considered state (in what follows it is labeled as $P_{css})$ and present the analyses of the obtained results.
-Sec.~\ref{III} is devoted to the calculation of the strong decay width of the $P_{css}$ state to the states $\Xi^0 J/\psi$ via the application of three-point QCD sum rules.
+Sec.~\ref{III} and Sec.~\ref{IV} are devoted to the calculation of the strong decay widths of the $P_{css}$ state to the states $\Xi^0 J/\psi$ and $\Xi_c^+ D_s^-$ via the application of three-point QCD sum rules, respectively.
 The last section presents the summary and conclusion.